 Four Injectables That Slow Down the Aging Process

 Anti-aging injections or “injectables” offer a minimally invasive solution to wrinkled and creased skin, shallow facial contours, thin lips, recessed scars, sagging eyelids, and more.
-Some injectables that are referred to as dermal fillers essentially restore plumpness, volume, and youth to the face.
+Meanwhile, some injectables restore plumpness, volume, and youth to the face.

 Who Needs Anti-Wrinkle Injectables?